 Then there’s Joel Tenenbaum, who was fined “$675,000 – or $22,500 for each of the 30 songs he was found liable of infringing” in 2009.
 He was forced to file for bankruptcy to settle six years later.
 It’s unlikely you’ll be fined to this extreme (or even at all), but it’s still a considerable risk.

-It’s a common question for anyone who wants to start using torrents to download files.
-Is it safe to do so?
+Is torrenting safe?
+It’s a common question for anyone who wants to start using them to download files.

 There are risks when downloading any file from the internet, especially if it could potentially be copyrighted material.
 Some ISPs are also quick to share information with copyright holders if they find out.
 As long as you’re downloading legal torrents, we’d pay more attention to the issues discussed below.